elblogbruno/wanderpi/README.md

 ## Features

-- Upload your photos and videos of your trip or even record ones from the UI, they can be all organized.
+- Upload your photos and videos of your trip or even record ones from the UI, they can be all organized, downloable at the same quality to share with your friends and family.
+Stop wasting internet while traveling sending your photos through whatsapp and other apps.
 - Watch them all scattered arround the earth globe, as wanderpi detects where your best memories were taken from.
 - Organizing a trip is hard right?
 Not with wanderpi, simply create a new trip and a calendar will appear for you where you can write down your costs, and write notes!
 Handy, right?
 - Download images, edit their names or click to download videos ready to present to your best friends with all the best photos and videos from your trip.